sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/consuming-apis/api-parameters-reference.md

 ## `fields`

-Reduces the amount of information included in each returned item – only the indicated fields are included.
+Reduces the amount of information included in each returned item; only the indicated fields are included.
 (See also [`restrictFields`](#restrictfields) for the opposite functionality.)

 ### Example Request